edincubator/edi-doc/source/big-data-stack/tools/hdfs.rst

 At this guide, we explain basic commands to manipulate files and directories in HDFS.

-**From inside the Docker container**, you can create and upload files to your HDFS workspace.
+From a terminal at Jupyter Notebook, you can create and upload files to your HDFS workspace.
 Every selected team at EDI has its own workspace at `/user/<username>` directory.

 .. code-block :: console

-  # cd /workdir
   # hdfs dfs -mkdir /user/<username>/test
   # hdfs dfs -ls /user/<username>
   Found 1 items